raspberryvalley/docker-volume-inspector/README.md

 ## About

 Raspberry Valley is a maker community in Karlskrona, Sweden, sponsored by [Dynapac](https://dynapac.com/en).
-We run makerspaces every week, working with Raspberry Pis, Arduinos and other interesting hardware.
+We run makerspaces, working with Raspberry Pis, Arduinos and other interesting hardware.

 This repository is here to support our community of makers.
 A lot of our achievements are based and inspired by the community at large.
 We wish to pay back and share our experiences and lessons learned.
 Join us!

 You can find our pages here: [Raspberry Valley](https://raspberry-valley.azurewebsites.net).
-You can also join us on [Twitter](https://twitter.com/RaspberryValley) or check [Docker Hub](https://hub.docker.com/r/raspberryvalley/) for images of interest.
+You can also check [Docker Hub](https://hub.docker.com/r/raspberryvalley/) for images of interest.

 ## Links